that-fela/power-meter/README.md

 # power-meter
-This was a University projects for designing and making a power meter
+This was a University project in which we designed a power meter